-Physician and Professional Services Your cost if f you visit a: Benefits Network provider: Non-network provider: 10.
-Diabetes self-management training and education, including medical nutrition therapy received from a provider in a program consistent with national educational standards (as established by the American Diabetes Association) 20% coinsurance after deductible 20% coinsurance after deductible 11.
-Acupuncture 20% coinsurance after deductible 20% coinsurance after deductible 12.
-Neuropsychological evaluations/cognitive testing, limited to services necessary for the diagnosis or treatment of a medical illness or injury 20% coinsurance after deductible 20% coinsurance after deductible 13.
-Vision therapy and orthoptic and/or pleoptic training, to establish a home program, for the treatment of strabismus and other disorders of binocular eye movements 20% coinsurance after deductible 20% coinsurance after deductible Coverage is limited to a combined in-network and out-of-network total of 5 training visits and 2 follow-up eye exams per calendar year.
+Physician and Professional Services Your cost if you visit a: Benefits Network provider: Non-network provider: 9.
+Allergy shots Nothing 20% coinsurance after deductible 10.
+Diabetes self-management training and education, including medical nutrition therapy received from a provider in a program consistent with national educational standards (as established by the American Diabetes Association) \$15/visit 20% coinsurance after deductible 11.
+Acupuncture \$15/visit 20% coinsurance after Limited to 20 visits per calendar year for in-network and out-of-network benefits combined. deductible 12.
+Neuropsychological evaluations/cognitive testing, limited to services necessary for the diagnosis or treatment of a medical illness or injury \$15/visit 20% coinsurance after deductible 13.
+Vision therapy and orthoptic and/or pleoptic training, to establish a home program, for the treatment of strabismus and other disorders of binocular eye movements \$15/visit 20% coinsurance after deductible Coverage is limited to a combined in-network and out-of-network total of 5 training visits and 2 follow-up eye exams per calendar year.